arcus/education_modules/docs.md

 </div>
 ***

-Sometimes you may wish to include a quiz question that would be impossible to automatically grade (i.e. one with an open-ended repsonse).
+Sometimes you may wish to include a quiz question that would be impossible to automatically grade (i.e. one with an open-ended response).
 To mark all possible answers as correct, use a brief script to match everything with regex:

 ```